yingding/android-examples/kotlinCodeLabCoroutinesIntro/README.md

 ## Modules
 * start: the original start code template for your own exercises
-* app: contains all the improved code results with all non-alpha libs till [last edit]
+* app: contains all the improved code results with all non-alpha libs till [last edit][1]
 * finished_code: the original google codelab results module.

-you can compare `app` module with `finished_code` module to see how the code have been changed from 2019 as google published this codelab and how you shall use coroutines at the time of [last edit]
+you can compare `app` module with `finished_code` module to see how the code have been changed from 2019 as google published this codelab and how you shall use coroutines at the time of [last edit][1]

-[last edit]: 23.Aug 2021
+[1]: 23.Aug 2021